-4. Facebook's Discrimination in the San Antonio, Texas Housing Market a.
-Boost Investigation

-97. On February 12, 2018, NFHA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the San Antonio, Texas market.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, NFHA selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the Boost's potential audience.
-NFHA also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
-Facebook estimated that the Boost would reach 280,000 people.

-98. On February 16, 2018, FHCGSA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the San Antonio, Texas market and its surrounding area within ten miles.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, FHCGSA selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude mothers and families with young children from the Boost's potential audience.
-FHCGSA also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
+- 4. Facebook's Discrimination in the San Antonio, Texas Housing Marketa.
+Boost Investigation - 109.
+On February 12, 2018, an NFHA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the San Antonio, Texas market.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the Boost's potential audience.
+The employee also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
+Facebook estimated that the Boost would reach 280,000 people. - 110.
+On February 16, 2018, an FHCGSA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the San Antonio, Texas market and its surrounding area within ten miles.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude mothers and families with young children from the Boost's potential audience.
+The employee also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
 Facebook estimated that the Boost would reach 270,000 people.

-99. On February 21, 2018, FHCGSA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to promote the ad in the San Antonio, Texas market and its surrounding area within ten miles.
-Using the Facebook Pre-Populated List and the "inclusion" feature within Boost, FHCGSA selected the preset option of "women," thereby excluding men from the Boost's potential audience.
+111. On February 21, 2018, an FHCGSA employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to promote the ad in the San Antonio, Texas market and its surrounding area within ten miles.

+Using the Facebook Pre-Populated List and the "inclusion" feature within Boost, the employee selected the preset option of "women," thereby excluding men from the Boost's potential audience.
 Facebook estimated that the Boost would reach 330,000 people.